- Get your API key

 Method 2: Store API Key in a .env File

-file in your project root and store your API key in it: - You do not need to add any additional code to your script to use the API key.
+.envfile in your project root and store your API key in it: - Add code to load your API key from the

 API Key Precedence

-If the API key is set using multiple methods, the the agentic-doc library uses the following order of precedence (highest to lowest):- Environment variable
+If the API key is set using multiple methods, the library uses the following order of precedence (highest to lowest):- Environment variable

 - .env file